tinachentc/NLSDeconv/README.md

    - `spot_size` (radius of scatters):  Suggest to use minimum difference of x/y coordinates as the starting tuning value.
    - `file_name` (save the figure to `file_name` under the current directory, e.g. *separate_plt.pdf*): Default is *None*.

-## Attribution:
+## References
-Datasets are referred from the study: [a comprehensive benchmarking with practical guidelines for cellular deconvolution of spatial transcriptomics](https://zenodo.org/records/10184476).
+Datasets were ported from the study: [a comprehensive benchmarking with practical guidelines for cellular deconvolution of spatial transcriptomics](https://zenodo.org/records/10184476).